Nefertari: Abu Simbel, small temple

-Ramesseum, Mammisi
+Ramesseum, small temple

-The Mammisi of the Ramesseum is dedicated to Nefertari and the Queen Mother Tuya.
+The small temple of the Ramesseum is dedicated to Nefertari and the Queen Mother Tuya.
 This temple was jointly associated with the two of them.
-On one side of the temple, the divine birth of Ramesses II is commemorated, while on the other side, the divine birth of his eldest son with Nefertari is celebrated.
-Nefertari and Tuya are depicted as mothers of the divine child, granted a lofty status, and worshipped as the "Mother of God."
+This temple is divided into two parts, each dedicated to them respectively.
+According to Lurson, it is "that of a monument staging the political role and place of women, in this case the king's mother and wife, within the monarchical institution as well as within the king's family; in short, that of a monument of monarchical ideology."
 They also appear in other parts of the Ramesseum.
 For example, on the southern doorway of the columned hall entrance, Nefertari stands before Tuya, playing sistrums, and they walk together toward a small chapel built in their honor.
 Similarly, at the Ramesseum, they appear together alongside the colossal statue of Ramesses II.
-While it was not uncommon for queen's appearance in the pharaohs' colossal statues, even though Ramesses II's own statue was taller, reaching more than ten meters, the statues of Tuya and Nefertari standing on either side of him were also colossal, measuring 8.88 meters in height.

 Temple of the Great Royal Wife Nefertari–Meritmut

 The funerary inscriptions of the official Yuy record a "Temple of the Great Royal Wife Nefertari–Meritmut," and Yuy served as the High Steward of this temple.
 This indicates that the temple was located in Thebes.